Khadija Bousselmi, née ARFAOUI

 Research topics:

-My research interests include parallel computing, distributed computing and computer communications.
-I have mainly worked on optimizing the performance of data-intensive systems, such as the scheduling of scientific workflows in the Cloud and the design and processing of Big Data warehouses.
-I'm currently working on optimizing the architecture of convolutional neural networks (CNNs) to reduce energy consumption and improve performance.
+My research interests focus on parallel computing, distributed computing, and computer communications.
+I have mainly worked on optimizing the performance of data-intensive systems, such as scheduling scientific workflows in the cloud and designing and processing big data warehouses.
+I am currently working on optimizing the architecture of convolutional neural networks (CNNs) to reduce energy consumption and improve performance.

-Theme: Modeling Data Warehousing in the context of Big Data
+Topic: Modeling Data Warehousing in the Context of Big Data

-Subject: CONTRIBUTING TO MASSIVE DATA STORAGE: GENERIC ARCHITECTURE, METHODOLOGY AND IMPLEMENTATION
+Subject: CONTRIBUTION TO BIG DATA STORAGE: GENERIC ARCHITECTURE, METHODOLOGY, AND IMPLEMENTATION

-In the era of Big Data, the rapid evolution of technologies makes the choice of tools adapted to experts' needs a complex one.
+In the era of Big Data, rapid technological advances make it difficult for experts to choose the right tools for their needs.
 Existing studies on Big Data storage and analysis are often limited and specific.
-To overcome these limitations, this thesis proposes a generic modeling approach, inspired by model-driven architecture, to guide technology choice at every stage.
-An interactive framework helps to model a customized pipeline and verify tool interoperability, with connector recommendations.
+To overcome these limitations, this thesis proposes a generic modeling approach, inspired by model-driven architecture, to guide technology choices at each stage.
+An interactive framework helps model a customized pipeline and verify the interoperability of tools, with connector recommendations.
 This framework has been validated through case studies on COVID-19 and the 2022 World Cup.
-User feedback has been satisfactory (85% satisfaction rate).
+User feedback is satisfactory (85% satisfaction).

 Internships:

-2023: William Paccoud, M2 internship, performance analysis of Big Data warehousing tools
+2023: William Paccoud, M2 internship, analysis of the performance of Big Data warehousing tools

-2021: EZ-ZAROUALY AZIZA M1 internship, Study and extension of orchestration mechanisms for scientific data stream
+2021: EZ-ZAROUALY AZIZA M1 internship, Study and extension of mechanisms for orchestrating scientific data stream processing pipelines for the MUST platform .

 Publications: